OCAVIT/Evade-Auto-Bunny-Hop-and-Auto-Strafes/README.md

 # AutoJump:
 Space enables auto jump and mouse strafing.

-Works in Games with Locked Cursor:
-The scripts are specifically made for games like Roblox Evade, where the mouse cursor is locked and standard AHK solutions don’t work.

 # How to start files correctly?:
 First, you need to run the executable file located at: Raw\x64\Debug\Raw.exe Only after that should you start EVADE_MAIN.ahk